steelsojka/jMID.js/README.md

   }
 });

+myPlayer.setTempo(150); // Change the tempo.
+This is best done when the player is stopped.

 /**
  * If the MIDI event is 2 seconds into the file and the current AudioContext's
  * current time is 20 seconds, the time sent to the iterator for that event
  * is 22 seconds
  */

 myPlayer.play();